daniel-mizsak/workflows/docs/workflows/tox-readme.md

       codecov: false

     secrets:
-      # Token to use for codecov.
+      # Token to use for codecov
       CODECOV_TOKEN: ${{ secrets.CODECOV_TOKEN }}
 ```